The Little Blue Warrior

 “I think it’s safe to say we have been to hell and back”, smiles Lilly bravely.

 That would have to be the understatement of the century.
-This stoic young mum of three has seen her boy go into cardiac arrest too many times to mention, she’s watched him endure multiple medical procedures including four surgeries, the first at just eight weeks old, the most recent just this week – an open heart surgery.
+This stoic young mum of three has seen her boy go into cardiac arrest too many times to mention, she’s watched him endure multiple medical procedures including four surgeries, the first at just eight weeks old.

 One thing that has been a constant in their lives, is the support from Heart Kids.